alexni93/OfficialEsscrowMyEther/README.md

+**Any and All Donations Are Always Appreciated! my Ethereum wallet address "0x4E2F69b6fa4527e8B1CCD18593860fE40d9e0b5A"**

 # EscrowMyEther
 Open Source Ethereum Smart Contract Dapp that allows 2 transacting parties, a buyer and seller, to trade with their choice of escrow agent.
 Website: http://escrowmyether.com/